antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Do not use ReferenceEquals with value types

 Equality can sometimes be a tricky topic in .NET.
-This next warning strives to make accidentally comparing a `struct` by reference obvious.
+This next warning strives to make accidentally comparing a `struct` by reference apparent.
 Consider the code below:

 ```csharp
 int int1 = 1;
 int int2 = 1;
 Console.WriteLine(object.ReferenceEquals(int1, int2)); // warning CA2013
 ```

-This will box the two ints and `ReferenceEquals` will always return false as a result.
+This will box the two `int`s and `ReferenceEquals` will always return false as a result.
 We will see this warning description:

 ```
 Warning CA2013: Do not pass an argument with value type 'int' to 'ReferenceEquals'.
 Due to value boxing, this call to 'ReferenceEquals' will always return 'false'.